 To reach as many future voters as possible, the Build the Vote voting house is available to players on the Build the Vote server but also on other popular Minecraft servers among the younger generations.

 This professional campaign titled 'Build the Vote' was published in United States in October, 2020.
 It was created for the brand: Rock the Vote, by ad agency: Sid Lee.
 This Integrated medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted over 1 year ago by PR advisor : Kristel Dupont of Sid Lee.
+It was submitted about 3 years ago by PR Manager: Kristel Dupont of Sid Lee.

 Advertising Agency: Sid Lee, Canada